rejeb/thermalright-lcd-control/README.md

 A Linux application for controlling Thermalright LCD displays with an intuitive graphical interface.

+#### Currently not working - The service will start, USB and HID detection is now working with my device 0402:3922 ALi Corp.
+Xsail being detected, loaded and initalized but still unable to control it.
+The GUI also works but chnages are not being sent to the device

 ![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-Linux-lightgrey.svg)

 ## Overview

-#### Currently not working - rewrittent to include USB detection - service will load but unable to detect devices yet

 Thermalright LCD Control provides an easy-to-use interface for managing your Thermalright LCD display on Linux systems.